Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/a-history-of-gta-online.md

   mainly intended to let veteran players benefit from their existing businesses by collecting extra passive income.
 If you don't own any of the properties above, the Nightclub Warehouse will not function at all.

+- Please do not consider buying the Yacht and completing *A Superyacht Life* missions as an investment.
+The payouts of those missions are not even comparable to the cost of the cheapest financing option of the Yacht.
+A possible reason for Rockstar to add those missions in 2020 was to make the Yacht a little bit useful to players who had already owned it for years but might have forgotten its existence.
+After all, the Galaxy Super Yacht had been in GTA Online since late 2015.
+The missions were never intended to be a way of grinding like Heists.